Viskores/viskores/CONTRIBUTING.md

 ("commit") source code, documentation or other technical artifacts in a project's repository.

-A contributor may become a committer by a majority approval of the existing committers.
-A committer may be removed by self-request, if it has been at least one year since their last commit, or by a majority approval of the other existing Committers.
+A contributor may become a committer by a majority approval of the TSC voting members.
+A committer may be removed by self-request, if it has been at least one year since their last commit, or by a majority approval of the TSC.

-A committer also has the role of a voting member of the TSC.
-As a person fulfilling these dual roles, anyone accepting the position of a committer agrees to perform the following:

-  * Participate in the responsibilities of the TSC.
-  * Regularly attend meetings of the TSC.
-  * Participate in on-line TSC voting.
-  * Perform review and/or commits of contributions.
+Committers are expected to uphold the contributing guidelines of Viskores.
+Furthermore, committers will be expected to review and facilitate in pull requests where appropriate.
+Committers are encouraged to attend the regular Viskores meetings.

 It should be noted that anyone can choose to implicitly be a contributor by agreeing to the [Developer Certificate of Origin] sign-off and submitting a